Gunman Kills Moviegoers In Aurora, Colo.

 STEVE INSKEEP, HOST:

-RAMOS: We were in the theater and we were watching the movie.
-It was an action sequence, when all of a sudden we heard a couple of loud bangs.
+ISAAC RAMOS: We were in the theater, and we were watching the movie - it was an action sequence - when all of a sudden, we heard a couple of loud bangs.
 It sounded like fireworks.
 There was a second set of loud bangs.
-And we turned around and we kind of saw some of the flashes and we saw some smoke.
+And we turned around, and we kind of saw some of the flashes; and we saw some smoke.

-At that point the police started rushing in, in full gear, and told us to leave the theater.
+At that point, the police started rushing in, in full gear, and told us to leave the theater.
 So we ran from the theater.
-We went outside, which was pretty much chaos outside.
+We went outside; just - pretty much chaos outside.
 There was plenty of officers on the scene starting to - trying to figure out what was going on.

-INSKEEP: OK.
-Well, Mr. Ramos, thanks very much.
-I really appreciate your insight this morning and glad you're safe.
+INSKEEP: Well, Mr. Ramos, thanks very much.
+I really appreciate your insight this morning - and glad you're safe.